advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Preface.md

 1. The mainstream servers in use all have a 4-way NUMA architecture.
 2. Servers are generally x86 architecture.
-3. SSD hardware disks are used.
+3. NVMe SSD hardware disks are used, and the I/O latency is very low.
+4. All tests were conducted on high-performance servers and only represent results for high-performance server configurations.
-4. All tests are conducted on the Linux operating system.
+5. All tests are conducted on the Linux operating system.
-5. MySQL standalone tests typically use version 8.0.27, while MySQL cluster tests generally use version 8.0.32.
+6. MySQL standalone tests typically use version 8.0.27, while MySQL cluster tests generally use version 8.0.32.
-6. Improvements to MySQL are referred to as improved MySQL or modified MySQL.
+7. Improvements to MySQL are referred to as improved MySQL or modified MySQL.
-7. The transaction isolation level in TPC-C tests is *Read Committed*.
+8. The transaction isolation level in TPC-C tests is *Read Committed*.
-8. The storage engine used for transactions is InnoDB.
+9. The storage engine used for transactions is InnoDB.
-9. The *binlog_format* parameter is set to row-based format.
+10. The *binlog_format* parameter is set to row-based format.
-10. MySQL, whether primary or secondary, uses GTID (Global Transaction Identifier).
+11. MySQL, whether primary or secondary, uses GTID (Global Transaction Identifier).
-11. Cluster settings include *replica_preserve_commit_order=on*.
+12. Cluster settings include *replica_preserve_commit_order=on*.
+13. Most tests are based on BenchmarkSQL TPC-C.
-12. Unless stated otherwise, TPC-C tests are generally based on partitioned large tables.
+14. Unless stated otherwise, TPC-C tests are generally based on partitioned large tables.

 ## How to Contact Us